A Short-Cut For Finding Great Stocks That Can Make You Wealthy

 Here’s what Warren had to say about the calculation:

 “..though the mathematical calculations required to evaluate equities are not difficult, an analyst-even one who is experienced and intelligent-can easily go wrong in estimating future “coupons.”
 At Berkshire, we attempt to deal with this problem in two ways.
 First, we try to stick to businesses that we believe we understand.
 That means they must be relatively simple and stable in character.
 If a business is complex or subject to constant change, we’re not smart enough to predict future cash flows.”

 “Second and equally important, we insist on a margin of safety in our purchase price.
 If we calculate the value of a common stock to be only slightly higher that its price, we’re not interested in buying.”

-There are many studies showing the futility of trying to accurately predict what’s going to happen next year, much less 10 years down the road.
-Therefore, financial analysis is as much of an art form as it is financial science.
+There are many studies showing the futility of trying to accurately predict what’s going to happen next year, much less ten years down the road.
+Therefore, financial analysis is as much of an art form as it is science.